 Many plant and animal species could become extinct if ecosystems such as coral reefs and Alpine meadows are disrupted.

-Increased pollen-producing ragweed growth, higher levels of air pollution, and the spread of conditions favourable to pathogens and mosquitoes will make allergies, asthma, and infectious disease outbreaks more likely.
+Increased pollen-producing ragweed growth, higher levels of air pollution, and the spread of conditions favorable to pathogens and mosquitoes will make allergies, asthma, and infectious disease outbreaks more likely.